nwops/puppet-debugger-demo/README.md

 ### Puppet Master command for cert setup
-If this is your development machine and you need a puppet signed cert you can run `puppet master --no-daemonize` as a hack to quickly create a ca and cert.
+If this is your development machine and you need a puppet signed cert you can run `puppet cert generate hostname` as a hack to quickly create  cert.
 There are only a few use cases for doing this.

 Other option would be to run `puppet agent` and get a signed cert from your master.